Time is critical. Thomas Alba Edison once said:

 I firmly believe in this statement.
 That is why it pains me to see so many disorganized people.

-There are millions of people worldwide, yet only a few appreciate and value the essence of time and being systematic.
-There are thousands of ways how to become more organized – you can be organized at your home, at your work, or taking control of your day!
+Millions of people worldwide, yet only a few appreciate and value the essence of time and being systematic.
+There are thousands of ways to become more organized – you can be organized at your home, at your work, or take control of your day!

 One of the biggest dilemmas that everyone encounters is the struggle with disorganization, especially at work.
 This is a hindrance to your success and chances of being promoted.
 Do not worry because there are ways to prevent disorder.

 Importance of Relaxed and Calm Mind

 You must have a calm and relaxed mind to comprehend and contemplate better.
 The more you worry and think of your problems, the more you will not concentrate and do your job correctly.

 1. Clean Your Desk